 This is the purest form of CBD as every other substance has been removed.
 This means that there are no plant compounds or other cannabinoids present.
 The key benefit of this type is that it is the purest form of CBD available.
 This means that since all traces of THC are removed, there is absolutely no risk of psychoactive effects.
 This also means that residents who live in states which are strict on THC testing will not test positive.
 Additionally, this form is widely accepted as the safest form of CBD.
 (Although, all three types are generally very safe for most individuals).
 There is also no taste or odor with this form of CBD which can make it more flexible for individuals to consume.
 However, the downside of the purity is that it loses many benefits which can be derived from the plant.
 The lack of plant compounds and cannabinoids limits some of the benefits.
 This is because many of these compounds work in harmony to make the CBD effect sharper.

 Generally, this form is best for people who need to take a high dosage of CBD.
 Additionally, it is ideal for those who are sensitive to THC, or those will undergo regular strict drug testing.
 Users or prefer light flavors and those new to CBD can also benefit from CBD isolate.

 #1 CBD Only Mints

 This is where we should introduce you to our CBD Mints.
 Our mints are the perfect solution to microdosing.
-Microdosing is a way to keep CBD levels up, while on the go, throughout the day.
-Our mints have great shelf life and are heat resistant due to our outer coating.
-Read all about the highlights here.
+Microdosing is a way to keep CBD levels up and accurate, while on the go, throughout the day.
+Our mints have a great shelf life and are heat resistant due to our outer coating.

 In addition – they taste amazing.
 Check out a single pack or maybe 4, but if you are interested in consuming CBD more longer term, how about a box?